Xiuq-He/xiuq-he.github.io/index.md

 ---

 Hello!
 Here is Xiuqiang HE (何秀强).
 I am a Research Assistant Professor at Tsinghua University.
-Before that, I was a Postdoctoral Researcher at ETH Zürich, working at the [Automatic Control Laboratory](https://control.ee.ethz.ch/) with [Prof. Florian Dörfler](https://dorfler.ethz.ch/) from 2021 to 2024, followed as a Senior Scientist from 2024 to 2025.
+Before that, I was a Postdoctoral Researcher at ETH Zürich, working at the [Automatic Control Laboratory](https://control.ee.ethz.ch/) with [Prof. Florian Dörfler](https://dorfler.ethz.ch/) from 2021 to 2024, and then a Senior Scientist from 2024 to 2025.
 I received my Ph.D. degree in Control Science and Engineering from Tsinghua University in 2021, supervised by [Prof. Hua Geng](https://www.au.tsinghua.edu.cn/info/1094/1517.htm), and my B.S. degree from Tsinghua University in 2016.
 You can find further details in my [CV](https://xiuq-he.github.io/files/CV.pdf).

 ### Education